|Follow PSU Field Hockey:||Follow @PennStateFH|

 Laura Kassab and Jessica Longstreth were both members of the U.S. National Indoor Hockey Team as well.
 Scola is currently on the U.S. Development Squad after being named to the team in June of 2009.
-In addition, Long and current sophomore Kelsey Amy competed for team PA in USA Field Hockey's National Championship this past June.
-Incoming freshman goalkeeper Kylie Licata played on the Junior National High Performance Team as well.
+In addition, Long and Amy competed for team PA in USA Field Hockey's National Championship last June.
+Redshirt junior goalkeeper Kylie Licata played on the Junior National High Performance Team as well.